dm13450/dm13450.github.io/_posts/2021-08-04-questdb-part-1.md

 select min(timestamp), max(timestamp) from coinbase_trades
 ```

-to see the earliest and lastest timestamp in traditional SQL.
+to see the earliest and latest timestamp in traditional SQL.
 Or using the timeseries database features:

 ```sql
 select * from coinbase_trades